5.2 Grids+Face-Orange-ArticleHeroBanner-1110x452-ODI-Research

 • Your CV

-• Details about how you intend to use the fellowship – including a plan of the research you want to carry out and your suggested start date
+• Details about your ideas and plan for the fellowship – including a research plan you want to carry out, potential outputs and your suggested start date

 Fill out the ODI research fellowship application